terranblake/scare-box/README.md

  - Manual switch of child to adult mode
  - Configuration of non-trick to trick delay (may want to delay longer for larger groups holding the lid open)
  - Configuration of trick to non-trick reset timing

+ ### Application

+- Server; runs all of the components and logs all events in a standardized format
+- Web-based application with simple controls for operation